 Since its formation in 1985, the LMRWMO has developed and adopted four watershed management plans.
-This document, approved by the Minnesota Board of Water and Soil Resources (BWSR) on 202X and adopted by the LMRWMO in 202X, is the fourth generation LMRWMO Plan and supersedes the third-generation plan adopted in 2011 and last amended in 2015.
-This Plan shall extend 10-years from the date of BWSR approval (through 202X), unless otherwise superseded.
+This document, approved by the Minnesota Board of Water and Soil Resources (BWSR) on January 25, 2023 and adopted by the LMRWMO on February 8, 2023, is the fourth generation LMRWMO Plan and supersedes the third-generation plan adopted in 2011 and last amended in 2015.
+This Plan shall extend 10-years from the date of BWSR approval unless otherwise superseded.
 Accomplishments of the LMRWMO since the adoption of the third generation Plan are summarized in the LMRWMO annual report and include, but are not limited to: